-Not too long ago, the Big Hospitality Magazine ran a story about a restaurant that went from a five-day week to a four-day one.
+Not too long ago, the Big Hospitality Magazine ran a story about a restaurant that went from a 5-day week to a 4-day Week.
 This was not done as an austerity exercise as the move to the reduced days was implemented with no changes or negative repercussions to staff wages.
 The article made it clear that the objective of the exercise was motivated by the vision to improve the wellbeing of staff.

 Commendable!
 The change came as a success story for the restaurant mentioned.

 Staff wellbeing issues have been at the forefront of discussions in the hospitality sector in recent days and clients have raised these with me from time to time.

 Yes, there are some restaurants that are certainly suited to move to a 4-day Week.
 In my opinion, notably the top-end and Michelin-Starred ‘’destination-dining’’ restaurants are.
 There have been many examples of such restaurants doing that successfully here in the UK and even overseas.

 In those cases, yes, it can be good for staff welfare, staff morale and thereby also staff retention.